phonegap/phonegap-docs/docs/en/edge/cordova/compass/compassError/compassError.md

 Properties
 ----------

-- __code:__ One of the predefined error codes listed below.
+- __code__: One of the predefined error codes listed below.

 Constants
 ---------
 - `CompassError.COMPASS_INTERNAL_ERR`
 - `CompassError.COMPASS_NOT_SUPPORTED`

 Description
 -----------

-The `CompassError` object is returned to the user through the `compassError` callback function when an error occurs.
+When an error occurs, the `CompassError` object is passed as a parameter to a `compassError` callback function.